qeaml/mkproj/README.md

 Language-specific options:
   Python:
     /novenv - Do not create a virtual environment
+  JavaScript:
+    /nonpm - Do not initialise a NPM package for the project
   C:
     /cl    - Use cl.exe build script
     /clang - Use clang build script